AthenZ/athenz/docs/zts_api.md

 Services can use their Athenz Issued Service Identity certificates when communicating with ZMS.

-### Service/User NToken Support

-All ZMS API commands require that the principal executing the operation to be authenticated by providing its ServiceToken as part of the request.
-The NToken must be passed as the value of the **Athenz-Principal-Auth** header in the request.
-If the Authority used to authenticate the user credentials does not support authorization, then the user first must obtain a NToken from ZMS server and then use that NToken in its request.

 ## Authorization

 Limited number of ZTS API endpoints are authorized against the configured